 When installing a WordPress plugin check the compatibility of the plugin with the latest WordPress version that you have.
 Does it say it is compatible with your version of WordPress?
 Or is it Untested with your version of WordPress?
 If it is untested it may be vulnerable.

 Another thing to check when deciding whether or not to download a plugin is how many downloads does it have.
 10?
 It might not be as secure as 1,310 downloads.
 If a lot of people have downloaded it is more likely to be trustworthy.

 One plugin we do suggest you download is Sucuri.
-Sucuri is one of the most trusted WordPress Website Security Companies and their pugin is no an extension of their amazing services they offer.
+Sucuri is one of the most trusted WordPress Website Security Companies and their pugin is an extension of the amazing services they offer.

 Delete Any Plugins or Themes You Aren’t Using